Table Of Contents

 Home Depot (HD): In addition to providing warehousing and sales for construction, building, and home improvement materials, Home Depot has also transitioned nicely to e-commerce by improving their distribution.
 They also operate in a mature market and construction materials have historically been recession-resistant.
 They aren’t at risk to lose their market share to a new competitor in the space.
 Their dividend also steadily increases.

 Waste Management (WM): This one is relatively straightforward, everyone needs garbage removal.
 Similar to utilities, this is an essential service.
 They have a huge customer base in several countries, a large fleet and fully developed infrastructure, and do much more than just dump garbage in landfills.
 They handle all aspects of waste processing, including the interesting relationship between waste disposal and energy creation.
 They also pay a dividend.

 Duke Energy (DUK): Some may classify Duke Energy as a growth stock because it consistently outperforms the S&P 500, but for illustrative purposes, I think it belongs in the defensive category.
 A very strong utility company that continuously improves and has grown to serve customers in six states.
-They also pay a hefty, steadily increasing dividend.
+They also pay a steadily increasing dividend.